EkanshdeepGupta/frequent-itemsets/README.md

 ## LIBRARIES

-- math: for math.ceil function
+- math: for math.ceil function.
-- time: for measuring running time
+- time: for measuring running time.
 - copy: to make copies of mutable data types.

 ## ANALYSIS OF THE OUTPUT